CICM/CicmWrapper/CreamLibrary/Package/CreamLibrary/README.txt

 ------------------------------------------------------------------------------------------

-To install the Cream Library, copy the "CreamLibrary" folders in your Pd extra folder and add the startup flag "c.library".
-On Linux and Mac Os, the "misc" subfolder will be added to your preference paths automatically.
-On Windows you have to do it yourself or to copy the content of the "misc" folder into the "CreamLibrary" folder.
+Installation :
+Copy the "CreamLibrary" folder in your Pure Data "package" folder and add "c.library" in startup preferences.
+You can also copy the "CreamLibrary" folder in another folder than the default package folder, then you have to add this folder in the path preferences and add "CreamLibrary/c.library" in the startup preferences.
+For PD-Extented, use the startup flags "-lib c.library" or "-lib CreamLibrary/c.library".

 On Linux 32 bits, you have to replace the "c.library.pd_linux" in the CreamLibrary folder by the one that is in the "Linux32" subfolder.

 This libraries should work for Pd 0.43 and higher - Mac Os, Windows and Linux.